bengfarrell/rgf-blog/content/blog/2009-12-18-saint-mazu-and-the-fountain-a-photo-essay.md

 ---
-title: "Saint Mazu and the Fountain -- A Photo Essay"
+title: "Saint Mazu and the Fountain—A Photo Essay"
 date: "2009-12-18"
 categories:
   - "announcements"